Governor Laura Kelly praises Spirit AeroSystems for manufacturing ventilators

 With the help of Governor Laura Kelly and outreach from Vaire, Spirit was able to transition an empty warehouse in April into a full-on production line for ventilators.

-Currently, there are one hundred made each day.
+Currently, there are 100 made each day.
 Next week, Spirit plans to start making 200 ventilators a day.
-Eventually, their goal is to get up to 1000 a day.
+Eventually, their goal is to get up to 1,000 a day.

 With the recent layoffs, officials said it’s been their chance to keep some of their workers employed.